esphome/esphome-docs/components/sensor/xiaomi_miscale2.rst

     :image: xiaomi_miscale2.jpg
     :keywords: Xiaomi, BLE, Bluetooth, XMTZC02HM, XMTZC05HM

 The ``xiaomi_miscale2`` sensor platform lets you track the output of Xiaomi Bluetooth Low Energy devices using the :doc:`/components/esp32_ble_tracker`.
-This component will track, for example, the weight of the device every time the sensor sends out a BLE broadcast.
+This component will track, for example, the weight and the impedance of the device every time the sensor sends out a BLE broadcast.
 Contrary to other implementations, ``xiaomi_miscale2`` listense passively to advertisement packets and does not pair with the device.
 Hence ESPHome has no impact on battery life.

 Supported Devices
 -----------------